Francis Goes to West Point

 Francis Goes to West Point is a 1952 American black-and-white comedy film from Universal-International, produced by Leonard Goldstein, directed by Arthur Lubin, and starring Donald O'Connor, Lori Nelson, Alice Kelley, and Gregg Palmer.
 The distinctive voice of Francis is a voice-over by actor Chill Wills.

 This is third film in Universal-International's Francis the Talking Mule series.

 Plot

-Bumbling former World War II serviceman Peter Stirling is sent to the U. S. Army's military academy at West Point as a reward for stopping a plot to blow up his government workplace.
-After enrolling, he is privately tutored by his old army friend Francis, which gets him into trouble when he reveals that this tutor is one of West Point's very own mule mascots.
+Bumbling former World War II serviceman Peter Stirling is sent to the United States Army's military academy at West Point as a reward for stopping a plot to blow up his government workplace.
+After enrolling, he is privately tutored by his old Army mule friend Francis, which gets him into trouble when he reveals that his tutor is one of West Point's mascots.

+Even at his low ebb, Peter is an important confidant to roommate Wilbur Van Allen, the football team's star quarterback.
+Van Allen feels pressured to attend West Point by his military family, and is seriously considering resigning to marry his fiancée Barbara Atwood, as cadets are not allowed to be married.

+Francis is on the mascot sidelines for every Army football game, and his whispered advice to coach Chadwick helps the team to an undefeated season.
+When Army is losing to Navy at the half, Francis reveals himself and gives the locker room pep talk that helps Army win.

+Thinking he is protecting Van Allen, Peter takes the blame when a false rumor spreads that an important cadet is married.
+Francis has to straighten out that mess, and takes to the open road when the Army is planning to hand him over for scientific research.
+Peter remains behind—Francis judges he has gained enough self-confidence to get along without him.